Vowels and Formants III: Formants for fun and profit

 There are many other instruments in the world, especially folk instruments, that make use of formants to produce their special sound.
 One of the most famous is the Jew's harp.
 It's also been called the "jaw's harp" or "jaw harp", apparently for reasons of political correctness.
 But it seems it had nothing to do with 'Jews' or 'jaws' at all in the first place; Webster's says it comes from the Dutch Jeugdtromp 'youth/child's trumpet', though it's now called mondharp 'mouth harp' in Dutch.
 Here are pictures and short descriptions of the Jew's harp; the second page gives the word for Jew's harp in several languages:

-Go to the following page and click on 'Hroong Jew's harp' from Vietnam for a more exotic kind of Jew's harp music.
-Also try the 'Dav dav bamboo tuning fork', an instrument using the same principle to produce its twangy sound.
+Go to the following page and click on 'Hroong Jew's harp' (125, 134) from Vietnam for a more exotic kind of Jew's harp music.
+Also try the 'Dav dav bamboo tuning fork' (131), an instrument using the same principle to produce its twangy sound.

 Here are sound samples of many different kinds of Jew's harps, including the 'morsing' and 'morchang' of Rajasthan, India:

 Many other countries and cultures, e.g. Norway (sample 2) and Japan (source page) have Jew's harp traditions.
-Here's another sample of Vietnamese Jew's harp, the Tran Quang Hai, accompanied by zither; two Finnish recordings, called Maanitus (Persuasion), and Metsäpelto d, with violin accompaniment; another Norwegian recording, called Jesus Thou Sweet Companion; one from Oceania (source page; photos); and a lovely Medieval piece on the Jew's harp (gimbarde) and medieval fiddle (vièle) called Cantiga de Santa Maria 361 (local file) by the Ensemble Perceval (source page).
+Here's another sample of Vietnamese Jew's harp, the Tran Quang Hai, accompanied by zither; two Finnish recordings, called Maanitus (Persuasion), and Metsäpelto d, with violin accompaniment; another Norwegian recording, called Jesus Thou Sweet Companion; here are photos of Jew's harps from Oceania; and a lovely Medieval piece on the Jew's harp (gimbarde) and medieval fiddle (vièle) called Cantiga de Santa Maria 361 (local file) by the Ensemble Perceval (source page).

 Buffy Sainte-Marie, a Native American protest singer popular in the 60s and 70s, uses the mouthbow in several of her songs.
 The mouthbow has a sound similar to that of the Jew's harp, and it works in the same way.
 Here are instructions on how to make your own mouthbow.
 Here are instructions on how to play it.
 Go to the following page on the Amazon site and choose the songs "Cripple Creek" and "Ground Hog" to hear Buffy accompany her singing on the mouthbow.

-A new (2005) CD of mouthbow music by salmon fisherman and folk musician John Palmes from Juneau, Alaska, has since come out - in fact inspired by Buffy Sainte-Marie's "Ground Hog"; here is an NPR report on Mouth Bow: Small Voices:
+A CD of mouthbow music by salmon fisherman and folk musician John Palmes from Juneau, Alaska, has since come out, in 2005 - in fact inspired by Buffy Sainte-Marie's "Ground Hog"; here is an NPR report on Mouth Bow: Small Voices:

 If Jew's harp and mouthbow music is your kind of thing, try some of these MP3 and .wav files.
 A Google search will direct you to additional interesting sites.